 information exchange package documentation (IEPD) — Defines a NIEM data exchange, and is the primary focus of this specification.

 Release — Includes a major, minor, or micro release of the NIEM model, or a core supplement applicable to one or more releases.
-See [NIEM High-Level Version Architecture 3.0].

 Domain update — Allows a NIEM domain to change or add to the content of its own domain schema document in a published release.
-See [NIEM Domain Update Specification 1.0].

 Enterprise Information Exchange Model (EIEM) — A model derived from a NIEM release on which one or more IEPDs can be based.
-See the NIEM concept paper [NIEM Business Information Exchange Components 1.0].
-A normative specification for this concept does not yet exist.

 This document is the baseline specification for all MPDs, and in particular, it focuses on the normative rules for IEPDs.
-In the future, detailed rules that apply to other MPDs (listed above) will be published in other NIEM specifications.
-Also, in the future, other types of MPDs may be added to this list.

 NIEM is a data layer for an information architecture.
 Files in an MPD generally define XML Schema types and declare XML elements and attributes to use in payloads for information exchanges.
 While an MPD may also contain files from layers beyond the data layer, this specification is not intended to define details of other architectural layers.
 Such files are generally present only to provide additional context, understanding, or assistance for implementing the exchange of payloads.